![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 |

 tied in many colors such as Olive, Black, Red, and Purple.
-There is a trend within the Sierras to tie these patterns onto smaller hooks, such as sizes 12-14.
+There is a trend within the Sierra to tie these patterns onto smaller hooks, such as sizes 12-14.
 The smaller streamers can more effectively mimic the actual fry that inhabit most of the lakes and streams.
 Recently streamers, such as Seal Buggers and Punk Perch, have found increased favor but, come back to this pattern.
 Many trout like to see something different and this could be a good pattern to reintroduce those trophy trout to.
 Use a sinking line and

 fast twitching action. |